YukthaGowda25/LIC-Simulations/README.md

-# LIC-Simulations
-Simulations and analysis of Linear Integrated Circuits using LTSpice.
-Contains schematics, waveform analysis, and circuit design experiments.

 # Experiment-1
 Question : For the given circuits with power P=50μW, do DC, transient, and AC analysis.
 Also, check what happens when the width of each MOSFET is increased or decreased.